 By Nicholas Brown.

-PostgreSQL databases can be created using the ‘createdb’ command, followed by the database name.
+You can create a PostgreSQL database using the ‘createdb‘ command, followed by the database name.
 For example:

 ~$ createdb mydb

 Note: A black background denotes a terminal/console command, and a gray background denotes code.